vectordotdev/vector/website/guides/integrate/sources/statsd.md

 [service][docs.strategies#service].

 The [service deployment strategy][docs.strategies#service] treats Vector like a separate service.
-It is desigend to receive data from an upstream source and fan-out to one or more destinations.
+It is designed to receive data from an upstream source and fan-out to one or more destinations.
 For this guide, Vector will receive data from
 Statsd via Vector's